mandober/rust-debrief/terms/traits.md

-# Traits
+- a trait describes an *abstract interface* that types can implement.

-A trait describes an *abstract interface* that types can implement.
+- traits can be used to mark a capability or to enforce a behaviour

-This interface consists of associated items, which come in 3 varieties:
+- a trait can have associated items (fn, type, const)

-- functions
+A trait is a language construct that enables defining a contract

-- types
+## Capability-announcing trait (CAT)

-- constants
+## Behavior-enforcing trait (BAT)

 All traits define an implicit type parameter `Self` that refers to "the type that is implementing this interface".